Meditation for Spa Practitioners

-When meeting new people, how many times have you heard the comment “Oh, you work in a spa…how relaxing!"
+When meeting new people, how many times have you heard the comment, "Oh, you work in a spa—how relaxing!"
 I used to hear this all the time, and usually my internal response was, "No way!"

 The fight or flight biological response is the lingering result of ancient and primal instincts required to protect us from life endangering situations.
 These deeply engrained physiological responses include increased heart rate, blood pressure, breathing rate, and release of stress hormones, as well as sweating, weakened immunity, and clotting of blood platelets.

-Numerous studies show that meditation creates a very different physiological state in the body, a state called "restful awareness."
+Numerous studies show that meditation creates a very different physiological state in the body a state called "restful awareness."
 Entering this state, even for just a handful of minutes daily, leads to proven normalization of heart rate, blood pressure, breathing, stress hormone production, and immunity.
 This translates into better overall health, losing our tempers less frequently, effortlessly making healthier eating decisions, approaching others with increased compassion, and just generally having more "good days" and fewer "bad days."

 There are multiple styles of meditation that have proven results, and if you are a former practitioner who has drifted away from a daily practice, now is an excellent time to recommit.
 If you are new to the idea of meditation, here is a simple way to get started.
 This technique will use a "mantra."
 Mantra is a Sanskrit word that simply means "instrument of the mind."
-The mantra is not used here to focus on any meaning or message, but rather as a meaningless phrase to distract the mind from other thoughts, feelings or data generated by the five senses.
+The mantra is not used here to focus on any meaning or message, but rather as a meaningless phrase to distract the mind from other thoughts, feelings or data generated by the five senses:

 - In a quiet spot, sit comfortably and close your eyes.
 Don't lie down, because stressed bodies will drop into sleep, and will not receive the benefits of meditation, which differ from the benefits of sleep.
 No need to contort your body into a pretzel; a comfy armchair will do just fine.

 - Continue with the mantra "so hum," and as other thoughts creep in, which is a normal part of meditation, gently release them and turn your attention back to your breath and your mantra repetition.
 Continue for 5 minutes the first time that you meditate, and gradually increase daily until you reach 30 minutes.
-Once you can comfortably perform 30 minutes of meditation, you can, if you wish, increase it to 30 minutes twice daily for maximum results.
+Once you can comfortably perform 30 minutes of meditation, you can—if you wish—increase it to 30 minutes twice daily for maximum results.

 They will sense your state of restful awareness and feel immediately at ease with you and more open to your expertise.
-You can even teach this technique to your clients who arrive to their appointments frazzled, disconnected, and distracted.
+You can even teach this technique to your clients who arrive to their appointment frazzled, disconnected, and distracted.
 Begin their session with a few "so-hum" breaths before you begin working your spa magic!
-Create a meditative environment in your spa and in the clients' homes with these meditation and ambiance tools and begin the dialogue of self-care with those that you treat in your spa.
+Create a meditative environment in your spa and in the clients' homes with these meditation and ambience tools and begin the dialogue of self-care with those that you treat in your spa.